marios-code-path/demo-chat/chat-deploy-cassandra/README.md

 the secure-connect-bundle will get activated.
 Otherwise, the driver has no idea which to use, or at worst (as in the 4.6 driver series) the application won't work at all.

+## Distributing the Secure Connect Bundle

+WEll, we could either build the image WITH the secure-connect bundle (not recommended) or provide way to fetch it remotely.
+I feel the later choice will work better because we also have an option for configuring authentication against the remote resource.

+Lets build an nginx server, deploy it and wire in the address to our application for consumption.

+### OPTION: Serve it with NGINX

+In this section we will build an NGINX image that includes the secure-connect-bundle for remote distribution.

 # Launch the App

 This part is simple. just find a script and execute it.

-Thanks for reading.

-# Next Objectives

-Strategy for Persistence, Key, and Index ( if we choose Index )
+Soon, I will add a section for deploying to K8s environment (probably just a deploy.yaml).
+Until then...

 ## Links!